Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 ### 3.3 AI Modules (Prefixes)

 AI Modules are a new feature in NAI, which have been described as a "micro finetune" to influence the AI in certain directions.

+#### 3.3(a) Custom AI Modules (Opus Tier)

+Unfortunately, custom AI modules are not available for below Opus tier subscriptions, so this section will only be helpful for anyone who has Opus.

+Following the suggestion of Monky, I have done testing of custom modules trained on the story being worked on, and have found that it seems to have a very positive effect on the writing and structure of the story.
+Essentially, taking the entire raw text of the story, copying it into a .txt file, and uploading it as a module.
+The AI's understanding of the characters and events seems to improve.

+I have yet to determine how often a new module should be trained based on your current story, but I would recommend it after major changes to the characters or events if you have training steps available and are not using them frequently.

 ---